himoose/user-docs/docs/features/faq-generator.md

 ### Schema markup (FAQPage)
 - Structured data in JSON-LD format
 - Follows Google's FAQPage guidelines
-- Enables rich results in search
-- Includes all questions and answers
+- Includes all questions and answers used on-page
 - Pre-validated and ready to use

 ### Example schema